parthshah889900/tezjs-deploy-surge/README.md

 # Deploy to Surge
-In this guide, you will learn how to deploy your TezJs Site to Vercel Hosting.
+In this guide, you will learn how to deploy your TezJs Site to Surge.

 ## Deployed Url:
 http://tezjs-deploy.surge.sh